qmi03/hpc-mpi-rma-report/src/contents/c2/index.typ

 = Background
-Here's an overview of Chapter 2 similar to the previous approach:

 Chapter 2 provides a comprehensive background on the fundamental technologies underlying the research: Message Passing Interface (MPI) and C++11 Multithreading.
 The chapter explores these technologies within the context of